What is an acute upper airway obstruction?

-An acute upper airway obstruction (UAO) is when a blockage occurs in your upper airway.
-The upper airway of your respiratory system consists of the trachea, voice box, and throat.
+An acute upper airway obstruction (UAO) is a blockage that occurs in your upper airway.
+The upper airway of your respiratory system consists of the trachea, larynx or voice box, and throat.
 A blockage in your airway could prevent your body from getting enough oxygen.

-A lack of oxygen could cause brain damage, and even a heart attack, in a matter of minutes.
-Any obstruction of your upper airway has the potential to be life threatening.
-Seek emergency medical attention immediately if you suspect that you, or someone you know, have an obstructed upper airway.
+A lack of oxygen can cause brain damage, and even a heart attack, in a matter of minutes.
+Any obstruction of the upper airway has the potential to be life-threatening.
+Seek emergency medical attention immediately if you suspect that you, or someone you know, has an obstructed upper airway.

 Epiglottitis is a condition that occurs as a result of the epiglottis becoming swollen.
 The epiglottis is a flap of cartilage that covers the opening of your windpipe.
-Swelling can be caused by anything from an infection to simply drinking coffee that is too hot.
-Epiglottitis can block the flow of air to your lungs so it can be potentially life threatening.
+Swelling may be caused by anything from an infection to simply drinking coffee that’s too hot.
+Epiglottitis can block the flow of air to your lungs, and it can be potentially life-threatening.

 Croup is a condition that usually causes a harsh, barking cough.
 The barking cough is caused by an inflamed windpipe and vocal cords.
 The swollen windpipe causes the vibration of your vocal cords to sound different.
-Croup is not considered to be a severe condition and it can usually be treated at home.
+Croup isn’t considered to be a severe condition, and it can usually be treated at home.

 - swelling of the face and tongue